Popular Forms

 - IRS Free File Guided Tax Preparation – Available for free to any taxpayers with an AGI (adjusted gross income — or your net taxable income minus eligible deductions) of less than $79,000.

 - Free File Fillable Forms – Available for all taxpayers.
-The taxpayer must use publications and must do the legwork to understand and fill out the forms.
+The taxpayer must use publications and do the legwork to understand and complete the forms.

 Mail Filing